entrity/stackedit-computer-vision/papers-read/Computer Vision Readings/RMPE: Regional Multi-Person Pose Estimation.md

 **Contributions**

+AlphaPose (not actually mentioned by name in paper)

 1. a symmetric spatial transformer network (SSTN)
 2. a parallel SPPE (single-person pose estimator) branch
 3. a pose NMS to remove redundant pose estimates (for overlapping bbs)